Put a solid deck underfoot without paying too much in overheads with our complete composite decking price guide to support your next project.

 These boards are renowned and popular thanks to a wide range of features, perhaps most well-known being its splinter-free yet wood-look quality.

 That sounds like the best of both worlds to us!

-While these decks are a bit of a premium product, they’re also an investment.
-Let’s take a look at how this material compares to timber decking and what you might expect to pay per square metre, on average, for some of the most popular options Sydney.
+While these decks are a premium product, they’re also an investment.
+Let’s look at how this material compares to timber decking and what you might expect to pay per square metre, on average, for some of the most popular options in Sydney.

 Why go with composite over true timber?

-In fact, even price is an advantage even if it might not seem like it at first blush.
-Sure, timber is 30-40% less in cost than most materials, but you will be spending a lot of time and money maintaining and, ultimately, replacing your timber materials as they wear over time.
-In fact, a timber deck could last up to 10-15 years, whereas a composite deck will last for 25-30 years, minimum.
+Even price is an advantage, even if it might not seem like it at first blush.
+Sure, timber costs 30-40% less than most materials.
+Still, you will spend much time and money maintaining and, ultimately, replacing your timber materials as they wear over time.
+A timber deck could last up to 10-15 years, whereas a composite deck will last for 25-30 years, minimum.

 Composite, then, should be seen as an investment.
-Future potential buyers for your home will also see it largely in this light, too.
-A virtually maintenance free deck that is built to last can appeal to even the most indoor-inclined buyers in the market.
+Future potential buyers for your home will also see it mainly in this light, too.
+A virtually maintenance-free deck built to last can appeal to even the most indoor-inclined buyers.

 But you’re not updating your deck today for someone else.
 You’re doing this for you and your family.
-And you’re going to reap the benefits of a nearly care-free space to hold all of your outdoor gatherings.
-Just rinse with a bit of water (a simple garden hose will do nicely), and your deck should look fabulous for years to come.
+And you’ll reap the benefits of a nearly carefree space to hold your outdoor gatherings.
+Just rinse with some water (a simple garden hose will do nicely), and your deck should look fabulous for years to come.

-This low maintenance cleanup compares starkly to timber, which requires frequently cleaning and sealing to make it last for as long as possible.
-After all, natural materials degrade over time, especially when they are facing the many elements and oddities that nature is throwing its way.
+This low-maintenance cleanup compares starkly to timber, which requires frequent cleaning and sealing to make it last as long as possible.
+After all, natural materials degrade over time, especially when facing the many elements and oddities that nature throws its way.

 Factors that go into estimating your composite decking cost